stateful/docs.runme.dev/docs/guide/k8s-secret.md

-# How to Secure and Automate Kubernetes Secrets with Runme and SOPS/Sealed Secrets
+# How to Automate Kubernetes Secrets Encryption with Runme

 The default [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) are stored either as plaintext or base64 encoded.
 These secrets should not be sent to version control systems like git due to the security risk of exposing sensitive data such as API keys, passwords, or tokens.